DynamicGenetics/Mood-Music/README.rst

      :alt: Black code style

-This Django project is being built to manage the participant management and data collection aspects of the Mood Music study.
+This Django project is being built as a participant management and data collection platform the Mood Music study.
 The project will integrate with the Twilio and Spotify APIs to send participant questionnaires via SMS, whilst also collecting their authorised Spotify data.